 The three peaks of Olomana make for one of the most radical and beautiful hikes in the world.

 The hike is known to be dangerous past the first peak, however, if you are an experienced hiker, it’s nothing to worry about.
-The second and third peaks are the most fun to get to with all the scrambling and are totally worth the effort to get to them.
+The second and third peaks are the most fun to get to with all the scrambling and are worth the effort to get to them.

 If you’ve got a thing with heights, the first peak isn’t exposed (but is the steepest peak) and is still worth the trek.
-Get directions and hiking beta here.
+Get directions and a hiking beta here.

 Watch surfers at Pipeline